benireni/devices-api/README.md

 - **Configuration**:

   - **Environment Variables**: The application uses environment variables for configuration, such as database credentials.
-These are loaded from a `.env` file - even though the best approach facing a production environment would be to not store them in the microservice itself.
+These are loaded from a `.env` file - even though the best approach facing a production environment would be not to store them in the microservice itself.
 A good alternative would be to store them in AWS Parameter Store.

 - **Testing**:

-  - **Unit Tests**: Located alongside the respective packages, these tests validate individual components.
+  - **Router Tests**: Ensure all requests are being processed as expected.

-  - **Integration Tests**: Ensure that different parts of the application work together as expected, especially interactions with the database.
+  - **Validator Tests**: Ensure the defined validation constraints are met.

 - **Error Handling**:

-  - The application uses structured error handling to provide meaningful error messages and compatible HTTP status codes.
+  - The application uses structured error handling to provide meaningful messages and compatible HTTP status codes.

 - **Logging**: